 That night we had our first real rain of the season and in the morning, all evidence that there had ever been a web was gone.
 Just like the sand mandalas of the Buddhists, it was there to take in one day, and gone the next.

-This photo is from Wikimedia, because I was serious when I said it was unphotographable!
+The photo below is from Wikimedia, because I was serious when I said the position of the web outside my window made it unphotographable!